fatchan/haproxy-panel-next/README.md

 ##### Features:

 - Domains and DNS management with geo routing, health checks, fallbacks.
-- Backend server management with load balancing and geo routing.
+- Backend server management with load balancing, geo routing and health checks.
 - Easily generate and automatically renew ssl certs with Letsencrypt.
 - Built in private CA and CSR's for proper origin ssl validation.
 - Blacklist IPs, subnets or whole ASNs.